 Actually, more of us are middle class than we generally realise or accept.
 It’s a good job we are.

 The middle classes are invaluable to society; to its survival, its strength and its development.
-In fact, modern society can only exist and function as it does because of the middle classes.
+In fact, modern society can only exist and function as it does because of the middle class.

-This is because all societies need an underlying, galvanising force; something that it can rely on, something that drives it, something that can hold it together.
-Without such a force it would have no focus or foundation.
+This is because all societies need an underlying, galvanising force; something they can rely on, something that drives them, something that holds them together.
+Without such a force, it would have no focus or foundation.
 It would become weak and unstable.

-Throughout history that force has always existed.
-It might have been through an elite – the extensive reach of the church or the power of the monarchy – or it might have been through some mass body or movement such as the military or agricultural labour or the working classes of the industrial age.
+Throughout history, that force has always existed.
+It might have been through an elite – the extensive reach of the church or the power of the monarchy – or it might have been through some mass body or movement, such as the military, agricultural labour or the working classes of the industrial age.

-This modern era has seen the rise of the middle classes.
+This modern era has seen the rise of the middle class.

-In the 1800’s, society survived and functioned because it lived off the working classes – an army of hard-working labourers who provided the graft for society to operate.
-That working class army of compliant, exploited, down-trodden supplicants enabled the elite to prosper and indulge.
+In the 1800s, society survived and functioned because it lived off the working classes – an army of hard-working labourers who provided the graft that kept society operating.
+That working-class army of compliant, exploited, downtrodden supplicants enabled the elite to prosper and indulge.
 It was undoubtedly a time when society could be divided between the haves and the have-nots.

-During this time, the professional middle classes emerged as a group in society that served their wealthy clients but, in so doing, attained the means to themselves prosper.
-As such, they began to identify and acquire some of the finer things in life.
+During this time, the professional middle classes emerged as a group in society that served their wealthy clients but, in so doing, attained the means to prosper.
+As such, they began identifying and acquiring some of the finer things in life.

-The enlarged middle classes boomed to such an extent that they now represent a significant majority of the population.
+The enlarged middle classes have grown so much that they now represent a significant majority of the population.
 They have become the force that enables society to function and develop, the body that brings stability.
-In fact, such is their prevalence that modern society has become totally dependent on them.
+In fact, their prevalence is so great that modern society has become totally dependent on them.

-This middle class spending not only drives the economy but it also fosters our buy-in and allegiance to society as it seemingly satisfies our needs and desires, as well as encouraging a community network.
+This middle-class spending not only drives the economy but also fosters our buy-in and allegiance to society, as it seemingly satisfies our needs and desires and encourages community networks.

-The middle classes are good for society and, what’s more, society loves the middle classes.
-By and large, we dutifully pay our taxes, we commit no crime and we involve ourselves in the local community.
+The middle classes are good for society, and, what’s more, society loves the middle classes.
+By and large, we dutifully pay our taxes, commit no crime, and involve ourselves in the local community.
 We are good citizens.

 Our reward is a comfortable existence, one that is generally free from hardship and toil.